 Philosophy and Purpose

-The OPA PWP program is based on principles of self-care, prevention, early intervention and psychological care to Ohio psychologists.
-We seek to create a climate which normalizes self-care and help seeking behavior.
-In doing so the OPA-PWP program hopes to help stressed/distressed psychologists from becoming impaired and also to link with providers those psychologists who are in need of their own treatment.
+The OPA PWP is based on principles of self-care, prevention, early intervention and psychological care to Ohio psychologists.
+We seek to create a climate which normalizes self-care and help-seeking behaviors.
+Our goal is to promote wellness and utilizing coping mechanisms to deal with stressful situations in and out of work.
+Furthermore, the OPA PWP hopes to help impaired psychologists by referring them to providers for treatment.

 In 2006, the Ethics Committee of the Ohio Psychological Association formed a subcommittee to investigate the feasibility of a Colleague Assistance Program for Ohio Psychologists.
 Subcommittee members were chosen and Michael Schafer, PhD was appointed chair.
 The Ohio CAP subcommittee has consulted with APA, other state CAPs, the State Board of Psychology, and the Ethics Committee in development of this program.
 A formal proposal to establish a CAP for psychologists was submitted to and approved by the OPA Board in 2010.
 In 2019, the Colleague Assistance Program, chaired by Howard Fradkin, PhD, was renamed the Prevention and Wellness Program.